ISI-MIP/isimip-qc/README.md

   --protocol-location PROTOCOL_LOCATIONS
                         URL or file path to the protocol when different from official repository --log-level LOG_LEVEL
-                        Log level (CRITICAL, ERROR, WARN, VRDETAIL, CHECKING, SUMMARY, INFO, or DEBUG) --log-path LOG_PATH   base path for the individual log files --include INCLUDE_LIST
+                        log level (CRITICAL, ERROR, WARN, VRDETAIL, CHECKING, SUMMARY, INFO, or DEBUG) [default: CHECKING] --log-path LOG_PATH   base path for the individual log files --log-path-level LOG_PATH_LEVEL
+                        log level for the individual log files [default: WARN] --include INCLUDE_LIST
-                        Patterns of files to include.
+                        patterns of files to include.
 Exclude those that don't match any.
   --exclude EXCLUDE_LIST
-                        Patterns of files to exclude.
+                        patterns of files to exclude.
 Include only those that don't match any.
   -f, --first-file      only process first file found in UNCHECKED_PATH -w, --stop-on-warnings
                         stop execution on warnings
   -e, --stop-on-errors  stop execution on errors
   -r [MINMAX], --minmax [MINMAX]
-                        test values for valid range (slow, argument MINMAX defaults to show the top 10 values) -nt, --skip-time-span-check
+                        test values for valid range (slow, argument MINMAX defaults to show the top 10 values)
+  -nt, --skip-time-span-check
                         skip check for simulated time period --fix                 try to fix warnings detected on the original files --fix-datamodel [FIX_DATAMODEL]
                         also fix warnings on data model found using NCCOPY or CDO (slow).
 Choose preferred tool per lower case argument.
   --check CHECK         perform only one particular check -V, --version         show program's version number and exit
 ```